Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 HTML formats and templates for 'rmarkdown' documents, with some extra features such as automatic table of contents, lightboxed figures, dynamic crosstab helper.

-table1 — by Benjamin Rich, 2 years ago
+table1 — by Benjamin Rich, a month ago

 Tables of Descriptive Statistics in HTML